AIkulo/.github/profile/README.md

 ## Hi there 👋

 This organization is for single contributor.
-Contributor inspired to create chained application.
+Contributor inspired to create chained application (_microservices_).
 Crafting apps for hobby and a such waste if not published.

 ### Release